 If your child is living with cerebral palsy in McAllen or elsewhere in the Rio Grande Valley, you may be able to prove their condition occurred as a result of medical negligence and recover a payout.
-While the Texas birth injury laws are complex, a McAllen cerebral palsy lawyer from the Birth Injury Lawyers Group can help.
+While the Texas birth injury laws are complex, a Brownsville cerebral palsy lawyer from the Birth Injury Lawyers Group can help.

 We will review your case for free.
 If a member of our team believes your child was the victim of a doctor or another medical care provider’s negligence, you may have enough evidence to hold them responsible and collect compensation.
-Call (800) 222-9529 now to get started.

 For a free legal consultation with McAllen Cerebral Palsy lawyer, call 1-800-222-9529

 Cerebral Palsy May Occur as the Result of a Preventable Birth Injury

 Cerebral palsy occurs as a result of an injury to the cerebral cortex, which controls motor movement.
 This condition affects motor skills, coordination, balance, posture, and more.
 These injuries can occur when the brain lacks full blood flow and oxygen, when there is an infection or toxic substance that causes damage, or because of a physical injury.

 Although there is no cure available for the damage, it may be possible to manage symptoms, overcome impairments, and live a high quality of life.
 This goal is often difficult, though.
 Motor control issues can affect mobility, using your hands, speaking and communicating, and even eating.

 There are also a number of co-occurring conditions that children with cerebral palsy may develop.
 According to one study supported by the Centers for Disease Control and Prevention (CDC),

 - More than 40 percent of children with cerebral palsy also have an intellectual disability.

 - Of all children with cerebral palsy, 35 percent also have epilepsy.